andrewthauer/dotfiles/README.md

 ### Local Customization

-The `local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
+The `@local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
 It is also a good place to store an secret information you don't want to commit to source control.

-_NOTE: Make sure you create a `local/.stow-local-ignore` file to avoid symlinking unwanted paths_
+_NOTE: Make sure you create a `@local/.stow-local-ignore` file to avoid symlinking unwanted paths_

 ### Zsh / Bash